 06 of 07

 Bruising or swelling under the skin can be caused when a horse bumps into a solid object like a fence post or stall door or is kicked by another horse.
 Most bruises heal on their own.
-A cold (not freezing) compress may help ease any pain the horse may feel.
+Cold water hosing of the affected area a few times of day can help ease the horse's discomfort.
 Stone bruising on the soles of the hooves may indicate a change in hoof trimming/shoeing methods is required.

 07 of 07